Links on Android Authority may earn us a commission. Learn more.

 Like GiffGaff, Tesco Mobile also runs on the O2 network and is a popular UK mobile choice for low-cost 4G data packages.
 However, it offers more traditional 12-month fixed-term contracts.
-Its cheapest SIM only deals start at £10 for 8GB, 3000 minutes, and 5000 text messages, spread over a 12 month contract.
+Its cheapest SIM-only deals start at £10 for 8GB, 3000 minutes, and 5000 text messages, spread over a 12-month contract.
 Data lovers can opt for 100GB, 5000 minutes, and 5000 texts for the most expensive £25 per month contract, with a selection of options in between.
 Tesco Mobile also has 5G plans starting at £15 for 5G data, 5000 minutes, and 5000 texts.

 The company also offers a range of the latest smartphones online and in stores with flexible tariffs similar to O2.
 Customers also receive ClubCard points on their purchases and contracts, which might be handy if you’re a regular supermarket shopper.

-iD Mobile comes from the retail juggernaut that is the Dixons Carphone group and runs on Three’s network. iD benefits from the popularity of high street chain Carphone Warehouse which offers iD plans on SIM only and pay monthly handset contracts. iD has not announced 5G plans.
+iD Mobile comes from the Dixons Carphone group’s retail juggernaut and runs on Three’s network. iD benefits from the popularity of the high street chain Carphone Warehouse which offers iD plans for SIM-only and pay monthly handset contracts. iD has finally announced its 5G plans — the carrier is slowly rolling its fastest coverage to select capable devices at no extra cost.

 Another O2 MVNO, Sky Mobile, is a relatively new name in the network space, but Sky will be no stranger to TV lovers in the UK.
 Sky Mobile takes full advantage of the Sky TV connection, offering unlimited streaming on all Sky apps like Sky Go and Sky Sports without using any data.
-Sky Mobile also has a neat Sky Piggybank system for keeping any unused data for up to three years, and offers flexible contract tariffs that can be changed at any time.
+Sky Mobile also has a neat Sky Piggybank system for keeping any unused data for up to three years and offers flexible contract tariffs that can change at any time.
 5G is also available for an extra £5 a month or for free for Sky VIP members.

-Sky Mobile SIM only plans range from 2GB and 25GB data with unlimited calls and texts.
+Sky Mobile SIM-only plans range from 2GB and 25GB of data with unlimited calls and texts.
 The virtual carrier also offers phone and tablet deals.